In this article, you’ll learn about drilling machine, how does it work? Its parts, operations, tools and types of drilling machine with PDF

 The drilling machine is one of the most important machines in a workshop.
 As regards its importance it is second only to the lathe machines.
 Holes were drilled by the Egyptians in 1200 B.C. about 3000 years ago by bow drills.
 The bow drill is the mother of present-day metal cutting drilling machine.

-In a drilling, machine holes may be drilled quickly and at a low cost.
+In drilling machine holes may be drilled quickly and at a low cost.
 The hole is generated by the rotating edge of a cutting tool known as the drill which applies a large force on the work clamped on the table.
-As the machine use vertical pressure to originate a hole it is loosely called a “drill press”
+As the machine uses vertical pressure to originate a hole it is loosely called a “drill press”.

 - Radial Arm

 - Drill head

 The base is that part of the machine on which the verticle column is mounted.
 The base is made of casting.
 A base supports the column and worktable with other attachments.

 The top of the base is round column section type upright drilling machined and has T-slots on it so that large workpieces and work holding devices may be set up and bolted to it.
 The base of the machine may be mounted on a bench or on the floor.

 The Column is the verticle member of the machine which supports the table and the head containing all the driving mechanism.
 It is a cylindrical casting mounted vertically at one end of the base and supports the radial arm, which slides up and down.